|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 The social work Code of Ethics states, "Social workers should understand culture and its function in human behavior and society, recognizing the strengths that exist in all cultures."
 Think of your culturally different client.
 Which cultural adaptation method is he or she using; Assimilation, Integration, Alternation, Rejection, or Marginalization?
 For effective ethical counseling, how should your counseling techniques be influenced by your client’s method?

-On this track we have discussed Five Cultural Adaptation Methods.
+In this section, we have discussed Five Cultural Adaptation Methods.
 These Five Cultural Adaptation Methods are Assimilation, Integration, Alternation, Rejection, and Marginalization.

-On the next track we will discuss acculturative stress as it compares to the “Culture Shock” syndrome.
+In the next section, we will discuss acculturative stress as it compares to the "Culture Shock" syndrome.
 We will also discuss the five factors that regulate the relationship between acculturation and stress.
 These five factors are mode of acculturation, phase of acculturation, nature of the subculture, characteristics of the adapting group, and characteristics of the acculturating individual.

 CEU Continuing Education for